rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 The next section concerns the packages that will be installed.
 A "best practice" is to limit the quantity of installed packages to only those you need, which limits the attack surface, especially in a server environment.

 !!!
 Note
-    The author likes to limit the actions to be done in the installation process and to defer installing what is need in the post installation script of Packer.
+    The author likes to limit the actions to be done in the installation process and to defer installing what is needed in the post installation script of Packer.
 So, in this case, we install only the minimum required packages.

-The `openssh-clients` package seems to be required for Packer to copy its scripts into the vm.
+The `openssh-clients` package seems to be required for Packer to copy its scripts into the VM.

 The `open-vm-tools` is also needed by Packer to detect the end of the installation, this explains the addition of the AppStream repository. `perl` and `perl-File-Temp` will also be required by VMWare Tools during the deployment part.
-This is a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for Ansible to work (if you won't use Ansible nor python, remove it!).
+This is a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for Ansible to work (if you won't use Ansible or python, remove them!).

 ```
 %packages --ignoremissing --excludedocs